gyaneshorsingh1/gyaneshorsingh1/README.md

-👋 Hi there!
-I'm Gyaneshor, a passionate web developer currently in my final year of studies.
-I specialize in creating responsive and dynamic websites using HTML, CSS, and JavaScript.
-My skill set includes working with frontend frameworks like React.js and Bootstrap, as well as backend frameworks like Node.js and Express.js.
-I also utilize libraries such as GSAP, ScrollTrigger, and Locomotive Scroll to deliver engaging user experiences.
-I'm always exploring new technologies and improving my skills to build better and more efficient web applications.
-Check out my repositories to see some of my projects!
+👋 Hi, I'm Gyaneshor — a passionate MERN Stack Developer currently in my final year of studies.

+💻 I specialize in advanced frontend development with React.js, along with crafting responsive and dynamic UIs using HTML, CSS, and JavaScript.

+🔧 I also work with Node.js, Express.js, and MongoDB to build full-stack applications.

+✨ For interactive and smooth UI experiences, I use animation libraries like GSAP, ScrollTrigger, and Locomotive Scroll.

+🚀 I’m always exploring new technologies and sharpening my skills to deliver better, faster, and more user-friendly web apps.

+📂 Check out my repositories to see what I’ve been building!

--  phone no.: +91-9392015535
+-  phone no.: +977 9811010510

 <!---
-gyaneshorsingh1/gyaneshorsingh1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+gyaneshorsingh1/MaaSparsh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->